Lockheed Martin F-22 Raptor: Full-scale development

 The program formally moved to full-scale development, or Engineering & Manufacturing Development (EMD), in August 1991.
-The production F-22 design (internally designated Configuration 645) had also evolved to have notable differences from the YF-22, which was immature due to being frozen relatively soon after the complete redesign in the summer of 1987.
+The production F-22 design (internally designated Configuration 645) had also evolved to have notable differences from the YF-22, which was immature due to being frozen relatively soon after the summer 1987 configuration redesign.
 (Note: The YF-22 outer lines were frozen to allow construction to begin in 1988, resulting in the shaping being rather unrefined, especially compared to the YF-23.)
-While the overall layout was similar, the external geometry saw significant alterations; the wing's leading edge sweep angle was decreased from 48° to 42°, while the vertical stabilizers were shifted rearward and decreased in area by 20%.
+While overall layout was similar, the external geometry saw significant alterations; the wing's leading edge sweep was decreased from 48° to 42°, while the vertical stabilizers were shifted rearward and decreased in area by 20%.
 The radome shape was changed for better radar performance, the wingtips were clipped for antennas, and the dedicated airbrake was eliminated.
-To improve pilot visibility and aerodynamics, the canopy was moved forward 7 in and the engine inlets moved rearward 14 in.
+To improve pilot visibility, the canopy was moved forward 7 in and the engine inlets moved rearward 14 in.
+Overall length was reduced by 2 ft, while wingspan increased by 1.5 ft.
 The shapes of the fuselage, wing, and stabilator trailing edges were refined to improve aerodynamics, strength, and stealth characteristics.
-The internal structural design was refined and reinforced, with the production airframe designed for a service life of 8,000 hours.
-The revised shaping was validated with over 17,000 additional hours of wind tunnel testing and further RCS testing at Helendale, California and the USAF RATSCAT range before the first flight.
+The structural design was refined, with the production airframe engineered for a service life of 8,000 hours.
+The revised shaping was validated with over 17,000 additional hours of wind tunnel testing and RCS testing at Helendale, California and the USAF RATSCAT range before first flight.
 Increasing weight during EMD due to demanding ballistic survivability requirements and added capabilities caused slight reductions in projected range and maneuver performance.